Trying-1/bulk-video-cropper/README.md

-# Video Cropper MVP
+# Bulk Video Cropper MVP

-A simple web application for cropping videos for social media platforms.
+A powerful web application for cropping and processing videos for social media platforms.
+This is currently in MVP (Minimum Viable Product) release with premium features prepared but disabled for initial release.

-## Features
+## Current MVP Features

 - Upload videos for cropping
 - Adjust crop dimensions and position
 - Select from common aspect ratio presets (16:9, 9:16, 1:1, 4:5, etc.)
 - Process videos with a simple interface
 - Download cropped videos
+- User account creation and management
+- Enhanced user onboarding and workflow guidance
+- Basic usage analytics

+## Future Premium Features

+- Batch video processing (prepared but disabled in MVP)
+- Multiple output formats
+- Premium subscription options (prepared but disabled in MVP)
+- Advanced filters and effects
+- Cloud storage of processed videos

 ## Tech Stack